feiranwang/dimmwitted/README.md

   - Local Machine: Linux MACHINENAME 2.6.18-274.12.1.el5 #1 SMP Tue Nov 8 21:37:35 EST 2011 x86_64 x86_64 x86_64 GNU/Linux
   - EC2 Free Machine: Linux MACHINENAME 3.2.0-58-virtual #88-Ubuntu SMP Tue Dec 3 17:58:13 UTC 2013 x86_64 x86_64 x86_64 GNU/Linux

-We haven't found machines that cannot work with binaries yet.
+We haven't found machines that cannot work with this binary yet.

 If you are lucky, the follow two commands will tell you whether it works or not